VCAL

 What data does VCAL store?

-How do we handle PII or sensitive data?
+How should we handle PII or sensitive data?

 What scale does VCAL target?